-6 Signs You Should Consider Working in Web Development
+7 Signs You Should Consider a Career in Web Development

-You know the opportunities are optimistic, but how do you know if you’d be a good fit in this field?
+Knowing this field looks to be on stable ground in the years to come is certainly a plus—but how do you know if web development is right for you?
 We enlisted some experts to help us identify some common qualities that lend themselves well to a successful career in web development.

 Keep reading to see if you fit the bill.

 You might make a good web developer if…

 You’re the friend people call to ask for advice.
 If something is wrong, you find a way to make it right.
 If something is broken, you figure out how to fix it.
 You love solving problems, even if it is a multi-step process.